ALL

 What is chronic wasting disease (CWD)?

-CWD is a nervous system disease that is found in members of the deer family (cervids).
-It causes death in these animals.
+Chronic wasting disease (CWD) is a nervous system disease that affects animals in the deer family (cervids).
+It causes death in these animals, but infected animals may not show any symptoms for months or years after being infected.
 CWD is much more common in deer, but it is also found in moose and elk.

-CWD is part of a group of diseases known as transmissible spongiform encephalopathies (TSEs).
-TSEs includes:
+CWD is part of a group of diseases that includes:

-CWD occurs in some parts of Alberta, from Cold Lake south to the US border.
+CWD occurs in some parts of Alberta, from Cold Lake south to the United States border.
 See the map of locations where CWD has been found in Alberta.
 It has also been found in wild game (cervids) in Saskatchewan, the United States, Norway, and South Korea.

 Does CWD infect people?

-There is no direct evidence that CWD has ever been transmitted to humans like mad cow disease (as vCJD).
+There is no direct evidence that CWD has ever been transmitted to humans like mad cow disease (the human form of mad cow disease is vCJD).
 However, some research shows that CWD can be transmitted to monkeys closely related to humans by feeding them meat or brain tissue from deer and elk infected with CWD.
-Because of this, health organizations like the Centers for Disease Control and Prevention suggest being careful if you eat meat from animals harvested from areas where CWD has been found.
+Because of this, you should use the information below to lower your risk when eating or handling deer, elk, caribou, and moose meat.

 What causes CWD and how does it spread?

-TSEs like CWD and mad cow disease are caused by infectious proteins called prions (say “PREE-ons”).
+Diseases like CWD and mad cow disease are caused by infectious proteins called prions (say “PREE-ons”).
 In CWD, these proteins are found in the brain, spinal cord, lymph nodes, spleen, and muscle tissue.
+Prions cause small holes to appear in the affected areas of the brain, causing the animal’s brain function to slowly get worse over time.
+The holes caused by prions can make affected brains look like sponges.

 CWD is thought to spread between animals by: